richardlaugesen/ruvpy/README.md

 ### Damage functions

 The RUV method also requires a Damage function to be specified.
-This returns the cumulative damages up to a specified value.
+This returns the damages at a specified value.
 Any custom function can be provided, and the following standard damage functions are implemented in the library:

 - Binary
 - Linear